 This is Pema.
 She was born and raised in Phuket and knows this town like the back of her hand.
 We met up at the steps of Phuket Town Central Market where she’d give me a brief tour before taking me around her city.
-This Phuket Old Town Food Tour costs USD 55 per person and lasts over four hours.
-Follow the link to book it on A Chef’s Tour or Get Your Guide.
+This Phuket Old Town Food Tour costs USD 59 per person and lasts over four hours.
+You can book it on A Chef’s Tour or Get Your Guide.
 Be sure to check both links as one or the other may be offering a discount.

 Pema took me around the market where I watched people do typical market things like fermenting vegetables and extracting milk from fresh coconuts.
 She’d pick up a few bags of food from notable stalls which we’d eat shortly after this market visit.

 We made a quick stop at this Thai Muslim stall.
 Pema is a gregarious person who knows many of the shopkeepers and business owners in town.
 She’d stop and spend a few moments chatting with everyone, which made for more fun and personable encounters.
 I couldn’t understand anything but I could tell they were having fun.

 After leaving the market, we proceeded to this Burmese tea shop and restaurant to have our first meal.